 Emma Gannon is an author and broadcaster based in London.

-Emma is the former social media editor of British Glamour, has an award-winning blog and has been published everywhere from the Telegraph to Teen Vogue.
+Emma is the former social media editor of British Glamour, an award-winning blogger, digital lecturer at Condé Nast College and has been published everywhere from the Telegraph to Teen Vogue.
 She enjoys writing on how we can adapt ourselves to survive and thrive in the new world of work.
 She has written pieces about changes in the workplace for Glamour and the Guardian, and featured in a video on millennials at work for The Pool.

 She was selected in the Forbes 30 Under 30 Europe 2018 list in the media and marketing category.